map588/trains/README.md

 ### Track Model

 ### Train Model
 To access the Train Model GUI, first run the main program.
-Then, left click the "trainModel" button.
+Then, left-click the "trainModel" button.
 The Train Model GUI will open.
 The Train Model GUI displays the current state of whichever train is selected, including the current speed, authority, and power.
 The Train Model GUI also displays the current state of the doors, lights, and brakes.
 If no train has been dispatched, the GUI will be filled with empty values until a train is dispatched.
 Upon initial dispatch, the GUI will automatically update to display the values of the dispatched train.

 To switch between different train models on a track, click the "Train No." dropdown menu and select the desired train.
 The Train Model GUI will automatically update to display the values of the selected train.
 The Train Model GUI will display the values of the selected train until a new train is selected.